 Q: How does the church support missions?

-In cooperation with the Southern Baptist Convention, we actively support local, national, and international missionaries with financial and prayer support.
+A: In cooperation with the Southern Baptist Convention, we actively support local, national, and international missionaries with financial and prayer support.
 In addition to supporting missions through the SBC Cooperative Program, Dayton Avenue supports several of our own members serving with other Mission Agencies.
 Next to our church is our Mission Home which we make available to missionaries who are come back to the states for rest and retraining.
 Finally, we receive special offerings during the year which funnel 100% of the funds directly to the missionaries and to our church family serving in short-term missions.
 In all, over 20% of our budget goes toward missions.

 Q: I keep hearing about LifeGroups, what are they and how can I get involved?

-We believe it is very important that every member of Dayton Avenue be part of a LifeGroup.
+A: We believe it is very important that every member of Dayton Avenue be part of a LifeGroup.
 LifeGroups are smaller groups of people that “Do Life” together.
 We want to see these groups encompass 4 parts – Bible study – fellowship light (fun/social) – fellowship heavy (support in times of need) and missions.
 Check out our LifeGroup page or contact John Chavies our LifeGroup pastor for more information.

 Q: What happens on Wednesday Nights?

-Our mid-week Wednesday night is packed with all sorts of opportunity.
+A: Our mid-week Wednesday night is packed with all sorts of opportunity.
 Come out for our weekly prayer meetings, men’s or women’s bible studies, Children’s Ministry or Youth Ministry.
 We also provide Nursery & Preschool Care for your special little ones!
 Bring your family or friends and get involved in a study or ministry.

 Q: Is your church involved in the community?